-The prediction from NOAA of 1-4 major hurricanes, 5-9 hurricanes, and 10-16 named storms, you, your family and your business need to be prepared.
+With this NOAA prediction , you, your family and your business need to be prepared.
 Even if you or your area get just a named storm this can cause damage.
-In fact Alberto caused an “economic loss of 1 billion dollars.”
 So are you prepared for either a hurricane or damage that may occur due to tropical storms, which could include hail damage, wind damage, water damage, flood or surge damage?

 For example Bryan Wood offers these misconceptions and the proper way to prepare in his article Some Hurricane Damage Can Be Avoided: